Sexual Harassment No Company is Too Big to Play Fair.

 Examples of Sexual Harassment in the Workplace

 Sexual harassment is illegal if satisfaction of a sexual demand is used as the basis for an employment decision.
 For example, an employee may have a claim if he or she refuses a supervisor’s sexual demands and is terminated.
 Even in a situation where the employee does not suffer an adverse employment action, such as discipline or termination, the employee may still have a hostile work environment claim if the conduct is unwelcome and either severe or pervasive.
-Conduct that is either severe, such as a physical touching, or pervasive, such as persistent sexual comments, may give rise to a hostile work environment claim even if the employee has not suffered actual discipline or termination.

 It is important to note that both men and women are protected from sexual harassment, and the conduct does not have to be motivated by sexual desires to qualify.
 Employees may even suffer sexual harassment from members of their own sex.